Reliability Program Maximizes Gearbox Life

-Every industrial plant has a sizeable investment in both its equipment and the lubricant that is purchased to protect that equipment, so it only makes sense to protect these assets.
-A good lubrication reliability program in place to prevent contamination will protect the equipment and the lubricant, which in turn will eliminate or greatly reduce unscheduled downtime as well as increase profits.
+The number one cause of failure in any mechanical application is contamination.
+Industrial plants make sizeable investments in their equipment as well as the lubricants that protect the equipment.
+Therefore, it makes sense to protect these assets.
+To do that, we recommend putting in place a good lubrication reliability program to ensure the correct lubricants are used and to prevent contamination.
+This will protect the equipment and the lubricant, which in turn will eliminate or greatly reduce unscheduled downtime and increase the bottom line.

-Best Practices for Gearboxes
+Gearboxes Best Practices

-- 1. Install desiccant breather
+1. Install desiccant breather

-- 2. Install sight glass
+2. Install sight glass

-- 3. Select and use the right high-performance gear oil for the application
+3. Select and use the right high-performance gear oil for the application

-- 4. Implement oil analysis
+4. Implement oil analysis

-- 5. Filter to 17/16/13 cleanliness code
+5. Filter to 17/16/13 cleanliness code

-- 6. Implement color-coding & tagging
+6. Implement color-coding & tagging

 At LE, we implemented these six best practices on our own gearboxes.
-Prior to that, the LE maintenance team was changing the oil in all of its gearboxes every year, regardless of need – an expensive and time-consuming task.
-Since we implemented these six solutions more than eight years ago, we have not changed our oil a single time, and we have had no lubrication-related downtime.
+Prior to that, the LE maintenance team was changing the oil in our gearboxes every year, regardless of need, which was an expensive and time-consuming task.
+Since we implemented these six solutions several years ago, we have not changed our oil a single time, and we have had no lubrication-related downtime.
 In fact, the oil is nearly ageless, providing the same asset protection today as the day it was added.

 Oil Foaming, Overheating & Emulsification